dustinpfister/blog_posts/_posts/vuejs-example-idle-game-over-time.md

 ## 4 - Conclusion

-This basic idle game using vuejs as a client side framework is coming togetaher okay, but there is still a great deal missing even when it comes to just the basic set of features that just about any idle game should have.
+This basic idle game using vuejs as a client side framework is coming together okay, but there is still a great deal missing even when it comes to just the basic set of features that just about any idle game should have.
 In additional posts on this subject i think the next step should be having a way to do something with the money that is begin made in the game, in other words upgrades.

-When it comes ot the state at which the game is at thus far in relation to the topic of this post, there might still be some additional rome for improvement such as having a welcome back message rather than just having the amount of resources given.
-So I might want to come back, and edit this post, and refine the code a little at some point, but the basic idea that I had in minde for this post today is more or less done.
+When it comes ot the state at which the game is at thus far in relation to the topic of this post, there might still be some additional room for improvement such as having a welcome back message rather than just having the amount of resources given.
+So I might want to come back, and edit this post, and refine the code a little at some point, but the basic idea that I had in mind for this post today is more or less done.